vkononov/fillable-pdf/README.md

     ```

 * `save_as(file_path, flatten: false)`
-    *Saves the filled out PDF document in a given path and flattens it if requested.*
+    *Saves the filled out PDF document in a given path and flattens it if requested.
+If the path matches the current file, calls save() instead.*

     ```ruby
     pdf.save_as('output.pdf')